Tripe

-Tripe is a type of edible lining from the stomachs of various farm animals.
-Most tripe is from cattle and sheep.
+Tripe is the digestive system of ruminants prepared as edible offal.
+Most tripe is from cattle and sheep, but may come from other ruminants as well.

 Types

 Beef

 Rumen beef tripe, stomach chamber 1.
-Blanket or flat tripe.
+Blanket/flat/smooth tripe.

 Reticulum beef tripe, stomach chamber 2.
-Honeycomb tripe.
+Honeycomb/pocket tripe.

 Omasum beef tripe, stomach chamber 3.
-Book tripe.
+Book/bible/leaf tripe.

 Abomasum beef tripe, stomach chamber 4.
 Reed tripe.

-Beef tripe is made from the muscle wall (the interior mucosal lining is removed) of a cow's stomach chambers: the rumen (blanket/flat/smooth tripe), the reticulum (honeycomb and pocket tripe), and the omasum (book/bible/leaf tripe).
-Abomasum (reed) tripe is seen less frequently, owing to its glandular tissue content.
+Beef tripe is made from the muscle wall (the interior mucosal lining is removed) of a cow's stomach chambers: the rumen (blanket/flat/smooth tripe), the reticulum (honeycomb/pocket tripe), and the omasum (book/bible/leaf tripe).
+Abomasum (reed tripe) is seen less frequently, owing to its glandular tissue content.

 Other animals

 Tripe refers to cow (beef) stomach, but includes stomach of any ruminant including cattle, sheep, deer, antelope, goat, ox, giraffes, and their relatives.
 Tripas, the related Spanish word, refers to culinary dishes produced from the small intestines of an animal.
 In some cases, other names have been applied to the tripe of other animals.
 For example, tripe from pigs may be referred to as paunch, pig bag, or hog maw.